M1 vs. Robinhood Comparison Review

 Which Free Trading App is For Me – Robinhood or M1 Finance?

 Robo-advisors are popular for a number of reasons, including their ability to save investors money on account management fees, the ease of 24/7 access to portfolios, and simplification—never mind automation—of the investment process.
 But what if things could get even more simple?
-This M1 Finance vs. Robinhood will delve into the pros and cons of each app for investors seeking free stock and fund trading.
+This M1 Finance vs. Robinhood Comparison Review will delve into the pros and cons of each app for investors seeking free stock and fund trading.

 Today the robo-advisor M1 Finance goes head-to-head with Robinhood, an investment trading app that isn’t technically a robo-advisor.